By many measures, U.S.-Taiwan relations are closer today than they have been in nearly 40 years.

 Yang's concerns are not unfounded.
 In 2017, U.S. Chinese Embassy Minister Li Kexin reportedly said at an event for Chinese students that, "the day a U.S. Navy vessel docks in Kaoshiung, is the day that we reunite Taiwan by force."

 Will this kind of gesture provoke mainland China and in the end harm Taiwan?"

 Because of this anticipated response from China, Yang said he doubts that the United States will carry through with this particular provision of the National Defense Authorization Act.
-He also noted, however, that other areas of U.S.-Taiwan security collaboration such as arms sales, personnel visits, and exchanges have increased accordance with the act's stated goals.
+He also noted, however, that other areas of U.S.-Taiwan security collaboration such as arms sales, personnel visits, and exchanges have increased in accordance with the act's stated goals.